Dr Thushan de Silva FRCP (Glasg) FRCPath DTM&H PhD

 Tel: +44 (0)114 215 9522

-I am a clinician scientist and Wellcome Trust Intermediate Clinical Fellow, currently based at the MRC Unit The Gambia as a Principal Investigator in the Vaccines and Immunity Theme.
+I am a clinician scientist and Wellcome Trust Intermediate Clinical Fellow, currently based at the MRC Unit The Gambia at LSHTM as a Principal Investigator in the Vaccines and Immunity Theme.
 I am also an Honorary Consultant Physician in Infectious Diseases at Sheffield Teaching Hospital NHS Foundation Trust.

 I completed my undergraduate medical training at the University of Bristol in 2000.
 Following postgraduate clinical training in General Internal Medicine, Infectious Diseases and HIV in Oxford and London, I moved to Sheffield for higher specialist training in Infectious Diseases & Microbiology in 2004.
 I was awarded a British Infection Society Research Fellowship (2007-8), followed by an MRC Clinical Research Training Fellowship (2008 – 11) under the supervision of Professor Sarah Rowland-Jones (Oxford) and Professor Robin Weiss (UCL) to study the pathogenesis of HIV-2 infection and molecular epidemiology of HIV-1 and HIV-2, based primarily at the MRC Unit The Gambia.